-From this sensitive • creativity will come meaningful recognition.
+From this sensitive creativity will come meaningful recognition.

-And from meaningful recognition will spring the successful attainment of all our dreams for satisfied effective. staff and programs that serve to make our world a better place for all of us.
+And from meaningful recognition will spring the successful attainment of all our dreams for satisfied staff and effective programs that serve to make our world a better place for all of us.

-GO FORTH AND CREATE!!
+GO FORTH AND CREATE!!!